-Design Artificial Intelligent Parallel Feedback Linearization of PID Control with Application to Continuum Robot if e is NB and e is ML then T is LL where e is error, \dot{e} is change of error, NB is Negative Big, ML is Medium Left, T is torque and LL is Large Left.
-If - then rules have three parts, namely, fuzzify inputs, apply fuzzy operator and apply implication method which in fuzzify inputs the fuzzy statements in the antecedent replaced by the degree of membership, apply fuzzy operator used when the antecedent has multiple parts and replaced by single number between 0 to 1, this part is a degree of membership.
-The fuzzy rule, and apply implication method used in consequent of fuzzy rule to replaced by the degree of membership.
+Where e is error, e is change of error, NB is Negative Big, ML is Medium Left, T is torque and LL is Large Left.
+If - then rules have three parts, namely, fuzzify inputs, apply fuzzy operator and apply implication method which in fuzzify inputs the fuzzy statements in the antecedent replaced by the degree of membership, apply fuzzy operator used when the antecedent has multiple parts and replaced by single number between 0 to 1, this part is a degree of support for the fuzzy rule, and apply implication method used in consequent of fuzzy rule to replaced by the degree of membership.
 The fuzzy inference engine offers a mechanism for transferring the rule base in fuzzy set which it is divided into two most important methods, namely, Mamdani method and Sugeno method.
 Mamdani method is one of the common fuzzy inference systems and he designed one of the first fuzzy controllers to control of system engine.
 Mamdani's fuzzy inference system is divided into four major steps: fuzzification, rule evaluation, aggregation of the rule outputs and defuzzification.
 Michio Sugeno use a singleton as a membership function of the rule consequent part.
 The following definition shows the Mamdani and Sugeno fuzzy rule base